SaherMuhamed/wifi-deauther/README.md

 ## Disclaimer

 This script is intended for **educational and security research purposes only**.
-Unauthorized use against networks you do not own is illegal and punishable by law.
-The author holds no responsibility for misuse.
+Unauthorized use against networks you do not own is illegal.